AtjonTV/HyperLib/README.md

 # HyperLib
 HyperLib is a C# .net Framework v4.5.2 Library that contains a collection of usefull functions.

-HyperLib v2.5.2 i71 dr4 [Version 2.5.2 ID 71 DevRelease 4] created by AtjonTV
+HyperLib v2.5.2 i71 r1 [Version 2.5.2 ID 71 Release 1] created by AtjonTV

-~95 Functions in ~19 Classes (Files)
+~98 Functions in ~19 Classes (Files)

-~71 Hours of Work
+~72 Hours of Work

-~1.390 Lines of Code
+~1.440 Lines of Code

 # Need help with the Library?
 Just Contact me at admin.atjontv@atvg-studios.at